Hemodialysis Care Access

 Peritoneal Dialysis (PD) Catheters

-In addition to hemodialysis access, Dakota Vascular offers specialized care for patients choosing peritoneal dialysis (PD), a home-based dialysis option.
-Dr. Angelo Santos has advanced training in placing peritoneal dialysis catheters, which are inserted through the abdomen to allow dialysis fluid to filter waste and excess fluid from the body.
-This procedure is performed at our clinic, ensuring a safe and effective placement process.
+In addition to hemodialysis access, Dakota Vascular provides specialized care for patients who choose peritoneal dialysis, a home-based dialysis option.
+Dr. Angelo Santos has advanced training in the placement of peritoneal dialysis catheters.
+These catheters are inserted through the abdomen, allowing dialysis fluid to remove waste and excess fluid from the body.
+Placement is performed in our clinic to support safe, effective access for home dialysis.

 Your Partners in Care

-If you have questions about dialysis access or need to schedule a consultation, please contact our team at Dakota Vascular today.
+If you have questions about dialysis access or need to schedule a consultation, contact Dakota Vascular to speak with our care team.